Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Gauge fixing over an elliptic curve

-Consider the trivial flow $u_\infty(t)=u_\infty$, which again satisfies the Kempf-Ness flow equation \be \dot u_\infty(t)u_\infty(t)^{-1}=-i\star F_{u_\infty(t)_\dagger A_0}=-i\star F_{A_\infty}=0.\nonumber \ee Define $\eta(t)\in {\rm Herm}_0(\E_0)$, and a path of unitary gauge transformations $u(t)$, by the equation \be u_\infty u(t)e^{\eta(t)}=g(t). \ee Thus $u(t)e^{\eta(t)}$ relates our two solutions of the Kempf-Ness flow.
-By Proposition 4.13 in \cite{Tra}, it follows that both $u(t)$ and $\eta(t)$ are bounded in $L^2_2$.
-The proof of this proposition follows the general argument of \cite{GRS}.
-They demonstrate that if $M$ is a complete, connected, simply connected Riemannian manifold of nonpositive sectional curvature, which admits a function $\Phi:M\rightarrow \mathbb R$ which is convex along geodesics, then given two negative gradient flow lines of $\Phi$, the geodesic distance between these two flow lines stays bounded.
-In our case, the role of $M$ is taken by the space of Hermitian metrics, and the function $\Phi$ Donaldson's functional (see \cite{Don1,GRS, Tra}, for a precise definition of $\Phi$).
+Consider the trivial flow $u_\infty(t)=u_\infty$, which again satisfies the Kempf-Ness flow equation \be \dot u_\infty(t)u_\infty(t)^{-1}=-i\star F_{u_\infty(t) ( A_0)}=-i\star F_{A_\infty}=0.\nonumber \ee Define $\eta(t)\in {\rm Herm}_0( V_0)$, and a path of unitary gauge transformations $u(t)$, by the equation \be u_\infty u(t)e^{\eta(t)}=g(t). \ee Thus $u(t)e^{\eta(t)}$ relates our two solutions of the Kempf-Ness flow.
+By Proposition 4.13 in \cite{Tra}, both $u(t)$ and $\eta(t)$ are bounded in $L^2_2$.
+In fact, this $L^2_2$ bound is proven following the general argument of \cite{GRS}.
+The authors demonstrate that if $M$ is a complete, connected, simply connected Riemannian manifold of nonpositive sectional curvature, which admits a function $\Phi:M\rightarrow \mathbb R$ which is convex along geodesics, then given two negative gradient flow lines of $\Phi$, the geodesic distance between these two flow lines stays bounded.
+In our case, the role of $M$ is taken by the space of Hermitian metrics, and the function $\Phi$ is Donaldson's functional (see \cite{Don1,GRS, Tra}, for a precise definition of $\Phi$).

-The bound on $\eta(t)$, along with convergence of $F_{A(t)}$ to zero in $L^2$, allows us to conclude by Lemma \ref{connection estimate} that there exists a $T$ sufficiently large, so that \be ||(u_\infty u(T) e^{\eta(T)}u(T)^{-1}u_\infty^{-1})_\dagger (u_\infty u(T))^*A_0-(u_\infty u(T))^*A_0 ||_{L^2}\leq\frac{\delta_0}2.\nonumber \ee For simplicity we denote the fixed unitary gauge transformation $u_\infty u(T)$ by $u$, and define the path of Hermitian endomorphism $e^{\kappa(t)}$ by $u e^{\eta(t)}u^{-1}$.
-Then the above estimate can be written \be ||e^{\kappa(T)}_\dagger u^*A_0-u^*A_0 ||_{L^2}\leq\frac{\delta_0}2. \ee It is along the path $e^{\kappa(t)}$ that we can now apply our method of continuity argument.
+The bound on $\eta(t)$, along with convergence of $F_{A(t)}$ to zero in $L^2$, allows us to conclude by Lemma \ref{connection estimate} that there exists a $T$ sufficiently large, so that \be ||(u_\infty u(T) e^{\eta(T)}u(T)^{-1}u_\infty^{-1})\left( (u_\infty u(T))^*A_0\right)-(u_\infty u(T))^*A_0 ||_{L^2}\leq\frac{\delta_0}2.\nonumber \ee For simplicity we denote the fixed unitary gauge transformation $u_\infty u(T)$ by $u$, and define the path of Hermitian endomorphism $e^{\kappa(t)}$ by $u e^{\eta(t)}u^{-1}$.
+Then the above estimate can be written \be ||e^{\kappa(T)} (u^*A_0)-u^*A_0 ||_{L^2}\leq\frac{\delta_0}2. \ee It is along the path $e^{\kappa(t)}$ that we can now apply our method of continuity argument.